Nursing and Rehabilitation Center in Omaha

 The Rose Blumkin Jewish Home therapy and wellness team will help you regain your independence and get you back to where you want to be.

-For additional details about our rehabilitation therapies or to schedule a private tour, please complete the form or call Erika or Shelly at 402-374-4075.
+For additional details about our rehabilitation therapies or to schedule a private tour, please complete the form or call Erika at 402-374-4075.

 Frequently Asked Questions

 If you’ve experienced neuromuscular or skeletal dysfunction, physical therapy at Rose Blumkin Jewish Home provides individualized therapeutic treatment to help restore function and may include:

 - Training in mobility, gait stability, posture and positioning